Nonye2K3/chia/FAQ.md

 # Why does chia-blockchain require python 3.7 or greater?

 The codebase takes advantage of the newest async generators, especially async/await, which requires 3.7 or better.
 Python has a [walk through of Async IO](https://realpython.com/async-io-python/) and the related python 3.7 requirements.
+We are now primarily targeting python 3.8 but 3.7 remains tested and in use in certain places.

 # What is this UPnP Error?